 Luckily, Mongeau had recently learned how to perform the Heimlich manoeuvre from his father, who is a licensed nurses aide.

 "I just, like, pushed like that four or five times," he told WMUR.

 "I stood in front of him and he pushed in on my stomach a couple times, and then it came out," Moran told WMUR.

 Her father, James Moran, was also grateful that Mongeau was able to jump into action so quickly.

 "Very grateful and thankful to his dad for teaching him that," he told WMUR.
 "That's pretty awesome."

-The Heimlich maneuver, of course, is a life-saving technique that you can employ if time is of the essence — which it usually is in cases of choking.
-If someone around you is choking, there are a few steps you can take to perform the Heimlich maneuver:
+The Heimlich manoeuvre, of course, is a life-saving technique that you can employ if time is of the essence — which it usually is in cases of choking.
+If someone around you is choking, there are a few steps you can take to perform the Heimlich manoeuvre:

 1. Stand behind the person and wrap your arms around their waist.

 2. Make one of your hands into a first and grasp it with the other hand, right above their belly button.

 3. Press your fist upwards into their stomach.